Dalcroze-Eurhythmics™ for Young Children

-Eurhythmics courses are high-energy, exciting, and fun!
 Though the following list of topics are very serious and thoughtfully put together by our faculty, the students experience music joyfully from the inside out.
-Aimed for students from ages 4-7, our process oriented Eurhythmics classes will generally take two years to cover all of the material we hope to address.
-Globally the program aims for the following:
+Aimed for students from ages 4-7, our process oriented Dalcroze-Eurhythmics™ classes will generally take two years to cover all of the material we hope to address.
+Globally Dalcroze-Eurhythmics™ aims to:

-1. Appropriate knowledge of body parts and joints (head, trunk, hips, limbs etc.):
+- Appropriate knowledge and use of body parts and joints (head, trunk, hips, limbs etc.):

 - Spatial and Movement Qualities: above and below, over and under, side to side, up and down, closed and open, curvy and straight, forward and backward, right and left, near and far, center and periphery, around and through, away and toward, beginning and end, front and back, jagged and smooth, heavy and light, thick and thin, opposites, contrary motion, crossing the midline, etc.